 The last thing to keep in mind when you are developing a process to meet ISO 13485 training requirements is how the training is going to be documented and recorded.

-How you are going to document training is heavily reliant on what software your company is currently using or will be using.
+How you are going to document training is heavily impacted by what software your company is currently using or will be using.

 Some companies use eQMS systems with a fully integrated training module.
 If this is your situation, use the module provided.
 You do not need to reinvent the wheel when it comes to meeting ISO 13485 training requirements.